-Marquette Basketball is featured in three chapters in the Appendix.
+Wisconsin Basketball is featured in three chapters in the Appendix.
 Alumni groups, Athletic Departments from any University or College are welcome to customize these chapters for their own Teams.
 It's free publicity and a great fundraiser.

-PHENOM - Search for the Ark of the Covenant - Matthew Wilson cements his reputation as the greatest basketball player of all time as he leads Marquette University to four successive NCAA championships and then forms a globe-trotter team to travel the world and play all star teams from China, Africa, South America and Europe.
+PHENOM - Search for the Ark of the Covenant - Matthew Wilson cements his reputation as the greatest basketball player of all time as he leads the University of Wisconsin to four successive NCAA championships and then forms a globe-trotter team to travel the world and play all star teams from China, Africa, South America and Europe.